 ACD: You’ve been a cover star for ACD, how was the experience, what advice would you give to others who are looking to make the cover of a magazine?

-RS: The day I was notified that my cake was selected as the cover of ACD, was one of the best memories in my cake life.
+RS: The day I was notified that my cake was selected as the cover of ACD was one of the best memories of my cake life.
 I was thrilled but couldn’t tell anyone except for my family.
 It was hard to keep this amazing news a secret.
 Seeing your cake on the cover of ACD and being used in advertisements is surreal.

 My advice would be to design your cake with a cover in mind.
 The cake doesn’t have to elaborate and huge, however, there needs to be a focal point on the cake that can be sized and photographed for a cover.
 The photography is also critical.
 The ACD cover cake was professionally photographed.
 My advice is to either find a photographer who can shoot your cakes or invest in the equipment and training to take a professional shot of your own cakes.
 Learning how to photograph your own cakes would be a great investment for all other social media and marketing as well.